OpenMDAO/OpenMDAO/openmdao/docs/features/recording/case_reader.rst

 .. _list_cases_args:

-There are two optional arguments to the :code:`list_cases` method that effect what is returned.
+There are two optional arguments to the :code:`list_cases` method that affect what is returned.

     - :code:`recurse`: causes the returned value to include child cases.